benetech/math-support-finder/README.md

 ##Setup

-This command will clone the repository into a directory called math-support-matrix.
+This command will clone the repository into a directory called math-support-finder.
 This will be the directory we will be working in.

     git clone http://github.com/benetech/math-support-matrix